kodecocodes/swift-style-guide/BEST_PRACTICIES.md

 ### Tear down

-`XCTestCase` instances keep alive after test is finished until all test are passed: https://qualitycoding.org/teardown/ Therefore, state should be cleaned in `tearDown()` function.
+`XCTestCase` instances are kept alive until all tests passed: https://qualitycoding.org/teardown/ Therefore, state should be cleaned in `tearDown()` function.

 **Preferred:**
 ```swift